 Your credit score might go down at first but should rise after awhile.
 Getting a mortgage will most likely cause your credit score to drop – but that should be a temporary event as long as you make your mortgage and other loan payments on time.

 Your score should rise after you make payments on your mortgage for a few months.
 In some cases, your credit score may end up higher than before you got your mortgage.
 Again, it all depends on the specific factors affecting your credit score.

 You might expect to see something like this:

 - Expect your credit score to drop a few points when you apply for your mortgage

 - Expect your credit score to drop a little more when your mortgage is approved

 - Your credit score will stabilize

 - Then your credit score should begin improving, provided you make all loan payments on time (all loan payments including your non-mortgage debt).

 Your results may vary.
-As I mentioned earlier in this article, your results will depend on many factors, such as your credit history, payment history, total number of lines of credit, average age of credit, and other factors.
+As I mentioned earlier in this article, your results will depend on many factors, such as your credit history, payment history, the total number of lines of credit, the average age of credit, and other factors.